thinktecture/relayserver/Documentation/en/relayserver.md

   * When the query to be relayed contained an query argument named 'path', this lead to unexpected behaviour
   * Corrected the filtering of contents of error responses from on-premise side services when enabled
+  * A better error message will be displayed if the config file is missing for the RelayServer

 ## Version 2.0.0